- Views 1382

 I did a little research on how to get over carb withdrawals and therefore cravings as quickly and painlessly as possible.
 From everything I read, eating high fat foods was the key to this.

-So what I do before starting hCG and before loading every round now is 7-10 days of high fat, no sugar, very low carb diet.
+So what I do before starting this protocol and before loading every round now is 7-10 days of high fat, no sugar, very low carb diet.
 The key is really high fat- not just low carb.
 Please do check with your doctor before doing this to make sure it’s safe for you to do as I’m not a medical professional.
 This has worked well for me though.

 When I do this, it gets rid of any sugar cravings I may have almost instantly- 2-3 days tops of perhaps being distracted by wishing I could eat something I shouldn’t, and after that, it’s pretty much smooth sailing for me.